Published: 14 October 2014 at 15:16

 The GVD is aimed at providing vital information for public health officials, researchers, and groups such as the World Health Organization to aid the understanding of the burden of eye disease.

-The maps, which are available online, were officially launched in Mexico City as part of the celebrations for World Sight Day, which this year focused on eradicating 'avoidable blindness'.
+The maps were officially launched in Mexico City as part of the celebrations for World Sight Day, which this year focused on eradicating 'avoidable blindness'.